jash2105/basick8s/README.md

 # Some Clutch Learnings

-Basic learnings from my k8s experience. ( not the basic parts, but important enough )
+Basic learnings from my k8s experience. ( not the very basic parts, but important enough )